smohadjer/yoga.solmazmohadjer.com/readme.md

 - npm start

 ## Running API locally
-- npm i -g vercel (on install Vercel cli globally)
+- npm i -g vercel (installs Vercel CLI globally)
-- vercel dev (in settings use `app` as root directory and `api as outpout directory and `npm run build-api` as build command)
+- vercel dev (when asked for settings, use `app` as root directory and `api as outpout directory and `npm run build-api` as build command)
 - Try api at http://localhost:3000/api/endpoint/?id=solmaz